Shaddadids: Shaddadids of Dvin and Ganja

 In 951, Muhammad established himself at Dvin.
 Unable to hold Dvin against Musafirid incursion, he fled to the Armenian Kingdom of Vaspurakan.
 His son, Lashkari I, ended Musafirid influence in Arran by taking Ganja in 971.
 He later expanded into Transcaucasia as far north as Shamkir and as far east as Barda (present-day Azerbaijan).
 The reign of his brother, Marzuban, also lasted only a few years.

 Muhammad's third son, Fadl I, expanded his territory during his lengthy reign.
 He took Dvin from Armenian Bagratids in 1022, and his campaigns against them met with varying degrees of success.
 He also raided the Khazars in 1030, while holding parts of Arran (present-day Azerbaijan).
 Later that year, while returning from a successful campaign in Georgia, his army encountered Georgian and Armenian forces and was decisively defeated.
-Following Fadl I's defeat, the entire region became chaotic, with the Byzantine Empire pressuring Armenian princes and the Seljuq Turks gaining influence over Arran after a resurgent Seljuq attack on Dvin.
+Following Fadl I's defeat, the entire region became chaotic, with the Byzantine Empire pressuring Armenian princes and the Seljuk Turks gaining influence over Arran after a resurgent attack by the Seljuks on Dvin.

 Abu'l-Fath Musa succeeded Fadl I in 1031, and reigned until his murder by his son and successor Lashkari II in 1034.
 The poet Qatran Tabrizi praised Lashkari II for his victory over Armenian and Georgian princes during his stay in Ganja.
 Lashkari II ruled Arran for fifteen years in what is described by the Ottoman historian Münejjim Bashi as a troubled reign.
 When he died in 1049, Anushirvan succeeded him, but he was still underage, and real power lay with the chamberlain (hajib) Abu Mansur, who served as regent.

 The new regime was quickly opposed by a large faction among the populace.
 Münejjim Bashi, summarizing a now lost local chronicle, reports that this was because Abu Mansur immediately agreed to surrender several frontier fortresses to the Kakhetians, the Georgians and Byzantines, in order "to restrain their greed for Arran".
 This decision provoked the leading men to revolt under the leadership of al-Haytham, chief of the tanners in Shamkor.
 According to Vladimir Minorsky, this movement represented an uprising of the town notables against the senior bureaucratic caste.
 Abu Mansur, then residing at Shamkor, attempted to arrest al-Haytham, but al-Haytham and his ghilman (servants) "drew their daggers" and declared for Anushirvan's great-uncle Abu'l-Aswar Shavur, ruler of Dvin.